muke24/Alert-Detector/README.md

 ----------------------------------------

-A really cool project which scapes Waze API alert data (currently only POLICE alerts) and displays an arrow pointing towards the closest alert.
+A really cool project which scrapes Waze API alert data (currently only POLICE alerts) and displays an arrow pointing towards the closest alert.
 It also shows the heat level, determined by how many police alerts are in the area.
 Along with that, the icon for the alert which was detected is also displayed, so if there are 3 police cars in the vicinity then 3 police icons will be shown.
 The distance of the closest alert is also shown.